tjm165/algorithms/README.md

 ## UnionFind

 ## Counting and Bookkeeping.
 Note: Don't let the title fool you.
-Counting and bookkeeping can be some of the hardest, yet most important, type of progamming
+Counting and bookkeeping can be some of the hardest, yet most important, type of progamming.
 - [🔴 1224.
 Maximum Equal Frequency](https://leetcode.com/problems/maximum-equal-frequency/solutions/3021465/frequency-distribution-clean-code/)